wp-plugins/lastfm-records/readme.txt

 4a. (widget) If you want to show the cd covers in your sidebar, go to the widgets settings and enable the widget.
 Here you can add a title for the widget.

 4b. (shortcode) this plugin now has its own shortcode: `[lastfmrecords]`.
 It uses the global plugin settings, but comes with arguments to overrule them.
-More info on the arguments on the `Shortcode info` tab.
+More info on the arguments under `Shortcode info`.

 == Upgrade Notice ==

+= 1.7.2 =

+Fixed the stylesheet issue that was fixed in 1.7.1

-= 1.7 =
+= 1.7.1 =

-A completely rewritten plugin, tested up to WordPress 3.4.
-Comes with WordPress shortcodes, and the javascript file is now a jQuery plugin.
+Fixed some issues: only load javascript when needed, get last.fm username from settings if not in shortcode.
+Fixed a stylesheet problem.

 == Changelog ==

+= 1.7.1 =

+* only load javascript when widget or shortcode is found on the page
+* get last.fm username from settings when not specified in shortcode
+* stylesheet fixes (resizing of covers)
+* fixed logging to console (doubt anyone cares but me)

 = 1.7 =